-Principle A. Behaving with integrity, demonstrating strong commitment to ethical values, and respecting the rule of law
+Principle A: Behaving with integrity, demonstrating strong commitment to ethical values, and respecting the rule of law

-Arrangements to ensure ethical conduct for both members and officers, including codes of conduct, management of conflicts of interest, declarations of gift and hospitality, training and evaluation.
+- Arrangements to ensure ethical conduct for both members and officers, including codes of conduct, management of conflicts of interest, declarations of gift and hospitality, training and evaluation.
 Where appropriate, include how codes of ethics for the sector are implemented and supported.
-Sector requirements include the Code of Practice for Ethical Policing and the Police Code of Ethics, and the Core Code of Ethics for Fire and Rescue Services - England.
+Sector requirements include the Code of Practice for Ethical Policing and the Police Code of Ethics, and the Core Code of Ethics for Fire and Rescue Services England. - Arrangements covering the ethical behaviour of external service providers. - Arrangements to support whistleblowing. - How compliance with laws and regulations and internal policies and procedures is ensured and arrangements to ensure expenditure is lawful. - How breaches of ethical arrangements, laws, regulations and procedures are addressed and learning adopted. - How all those in governance roles and senior managers demonstrate their leadership of an ethical culture.

-- Arrangements covering the ethical behaviour of external service providers. - Arrangements to support whistleblowing. - How compliance with laws and regulations and internal policies and procedures is ensured and arrangements to ensure expenditure is lawful. - How breaches of ethical arrangements, laws, regulations and procedures are addressed and learning adopted. - How all those in governance roles and senior managers demonstrate their leadership of an ethical culture.
+Principle B: Ensuring openness and comprehensive stakeholder engagement

-Principle B. Ensuring openness and comprehensive stakeholder engagement
+- How the authority ensures that decisions are made in the public interest and the rationale for decisions is recorded. - How the authority achieves expected standards of openness and transparency, including a culture of internal challenge and self-assessment. - The arrangements for consultation and engagement with citizens, service users and stakeholders and how these inform decision-making. - The ways in which the authority communicates with the community and stakeholders.

-- How the authority ensures that decisions are made in the public interest and the rationale for decisions is recorded. - How the authority achieves expected standards of openness and transparency. - The arrangements for consultation and engagement with citizens, service users and stakeholders and how these inform decision-making. - The ways that the authority communicates with the community and stakeholders.
+Principle C: Defining outcomes in terms of sustainable economic, social and environmental benefits

-Principle C. Defining outcomes in terms of sustainable economic, social and environmental benefits
+- How the authority establishes its vision, target outcomes, and associated long-term plans to deliver sustainable outcomes. - Its decision-making arrangements and how it ensures consideration and demonstration of value for money and best value. - Arrangements to achieve fair access to services. - The authority's strategic approach to commissioning across the entity and its partnerships and collaborations.

-- How the authority establishes its vision, target outcomes, and associated long-term plans to deliver sustainable outcomes. - Its decision-making arrangements and how it ensures consideration and demonstration of value for money/best value. - Arrangements to achieve fair access to services. - The authority's strategic approach to commissioning across the entity and its partnerships and collaborations.
+Principle D: Determining the interventions necessary to optimise the achievement of the intended outcomes

-Principle D. Determining the interventions necessary to optimise the achievement of the intended outcomes
+- The arrangements for medium and short-term service planning, supported by projects and programmes, to ensure alignment to the vision and objectives. - How budgets and resource strategies align to the delivery of objectives. - How the authority uses self-assessment and continuous improvement to achieve value for money.

-- The arrangements for medium- and short-term service planning, supported by projects and programmes, to ensure alignment to the vision and objectives. - How budgets and resource strategies align to delivery of objectives. - How the authority approaches value for money and best value. - The authority's performance management arrangements to ensure continued alignment to its objectives. - Arrangements for the achievement of social value in commissioning, procurement and contracting.
+- The authority's performance management arrangements to ensure continued alignment to its objectives. - Arrangements for the achievement of social value in commissioning, procurement and contracting.

-Principle E. Developing the entity's capacity, including the capability of its leadership and the individuals within it
+Principle E: Developing the entity's capacity, including the capability of its leadership and the individuals within it

-- Member and officer protocols and clarity over roles and responsibilities, including schemes of delegation. - Arrangements to apply the Code of Practice on Good Governance for Local Authority Statutory Officers. - How financial management roles align with: - o CIPFA Financial Management Code (FM Code) - CIPFA Statement on the Role of the Chief Financial Officer in Local Government (2015), The Role of the CFO in Combined Authorities (2024) or The Role of Chief Financial Officers in Policing (2021), as appropriate. - The arrangements in place for the discharge of the monitoring officer function. - The arrangements in place for the discharge of the head of paid service function. - Induction and development programmes to meet the needs of members and senior officers in relation to their strategic roles. - Workforce planning and organisational development. - Learning and development and health and wellbeing.
+- Member and officer protocols and clarity over roles and responsibilities, including schemes of delegation. - Application of the Code of Practice on Good Governance for Local Authority Statutory Officers. - How financial management roles align with: - CIPFA Financial Management Code (FM Code) - CIPFA Statement on the Role of the Chief Financial Officer in Local Government (2015), The Role of the CFO in Combined Authorities (2024) or The Role of Chief Financial Officers in Policing (2021), as appropriate. - The arrangements in place for the discharge of the monitoring officer function. - The arrangements in place for the discharge of the head of paid service function. - Induction and development programmes to meet the needs of members and senior officers in relation to their strategic roles. - Workforce planning and organisational development. - Arrangements for learning and development, and health and wellbeing.

-Principle F. Managing risks and performance through robust internal control and strong public financial management
+Principle F: Managing risks and performance through robust internal control and strong public financial management